Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Maret 2026 18.52.22 UTC
+- WIB: Rabu, 25 Maret 2026 20.44.47 UTC
-- WITA: Rabu, 25 Maret 2026 19.52.22 UTC
+- WITA: Rabu, 25 Maret 2026 21.44.47 UTC
-- WIT: Rabu, 25 Maret 2026 20.52.22 UTC
+- WIT: Rabu, 25 Maret 2026 22.44.47 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude